chandan-m-chandu/SystemVerilog/README.md

 # SystemVerilog
-This a repositry of al my system verilog basic (academic) projects..!!
+This a repositry of all my system verilog basic (academic) projects..!!